sanixstudio/amazi/README.md

 AMAZI AI is powered by a stack of cutting-edge technologies:

-- TypeScript: A statically typed superset of JavaScript for robust development.
+- **TypeScript**: A statically typed superset of JavaScript for robust development.

-- Next.js: A popular React framework for server-rendered applications.
+- **Next.js**: A popular React framework for server-rendered applications.

-- ShadcnUI: A customizable UI library for a sleek and modern look.
+- **ShadcnUI**: A customizable UI library for a sleek and modern look.

-- TailwindCSS: A utility-first CSS framework for rapid UI development.
+- **TailwindCSS**: A utility-first CSS framework for rapid UI development.

-- Stripe: A secure payment processing system for subscription management.
+- **Stripe**: A secure payment processing system for subscription management.

-- Prisma: A modern database toolkit for efficient database operations.
+- **Prisma**: A modern database toolkit for efficient database operations.

-- Clerks: A user authentication library for easy account management.
+- **Clerks**: A user authentication library for easy account management.

 ## Getting Started